Exploratory Analysis: Using Univariate, Bivariate, & Multivariate Analysis Techniques

 Uni means one and variate means variable, so in univariate analysis, there is only one dependable variable.
 The objective of univariate analysis is to derive the data, define and summarize it, and analyze the pattern present in it.
 In a dataset, it explores each variable separately.
 It is possible for two kinds of variables- Categorical and Numerical.

-Some patterns that can be easily identified with univariate analysis are Central Tendency (mean, mode and median), Dispersion (range, variance), Quartiles (interquartile range), and Standard deviation.
+Some patterns that univariate analysis can easily identify include Central Tendency (mean, mode, and median), Dispersion (range, variance), Quartiles (interquartile range), and Standard Deviation.

 Univariate data can be described through: